Last updated: Sep 11, 2023

 What Is a Stock Price Target?

-When it comes to evaluating stocks, price targets can be useful.
-A price target is the estimated future value of a stock’s price, typically based on projected earnings, historical earnings, and economic conditions.
+A price target is a stock’s estimated future price, and it’s typically based on a company’s projected earnings, historical earnings, and economic conditions.

 Wall Street equity research analysts typically provide stock price targets for the public companies that they cover.
 They also offer buy, sell, or hold recommendations.
 While there’s no guarantee a stock will hit an estimated price target, it can be helpful to review what analysts are forecasting for the stock.